Medicare Initial Enrollment Period Calculator & Medicare Calculator

 Special Enrollment Period

 The Special Enrollment Period (SEP) allows you to join, switch, or drop your Medicare Advantage or prescription drug Medicare plan outside the standard enrollment periods.
-However, to be eligible for the Special Enrollment Period, you must meet several conditions, including:- You move back to the U.S. after living abroad;

 - You move out of your current plan’s service area;